 Charges for resisting arrest and evading arrest have serious penalties, even when not charged with any related crimes.
-First offense resisting arrest is a Class A misdemeanor, punishable up to one year imprisonment and/or a fine of no more than $4,000.
+The first offense of resisting arrest is a Class A misdemeanor, punishable up to one-year imprisonment and/or a fine of no more than $4,000.

 Factors that can lead to enhancement of criminal penalties, including prior convictions for resisting arrest or evading arrest and/or serious bodily injury occurred as a result of resisting or evading arrest.

-Chapter 46 Section 6 of the Texas Penal code states a person can be charged with a driving while intoxicated offense (DWI) if they are operation a motor vehicle in a public place while intoxicated.
-This means that an individual can being impaired can result in an arrest even if the individual’s blood alcohol level is under the legal limit of 0.08.
+Chapter 46 Section 6 of the Texas Penal code states a person can be charged with a Driving while intoxicated offense (DWI) if they are operating a motor vehicle in a public place while intoxicated.
+This means that an individual can be impaired can result in an arrest even if the individual’s blood alcohol level is under the legal limit of 0.08.

 If an individual is charged with a DWI, it is best to remain calm and contact a DWI attorney.
 A person should not try to argue or fight with the police on their charge as this can lead to other charges.
 If a person is uncooperative with the police during their arrest or while they are being transported then they can be charged with resisting arrest as well.

-Richard C. McConathy and his team have years of experienced in dealing with similar DWI arrest cases.
-The attorneys at The Law Offices of Richard C. McConathy are ready to start assisting you immediately and will do everything in their power to put you in a more favorable position.
+Richard C. McConathy and his team have years of experience in dealing with similar DWI arrest cases.
+The attorneys at Law Offices of Richard C. McConathy are ready to start assisting you immediately and will do everything in their power to put you in a more favorable position.